-One of our favourites is Kaizen whey protein isolate – it’s NSF certified meaning it only contains what it’s supposed to contain, and it’s easy to find at most grocery stores.
+One of our favourites is Kaizen whey protein isolate – it’s NSF certified meaning it only contains what it’s supposed to contain (no undeclared ingredients), and it’s easy to find at most grocery stores.
+I get mine at Co-op, Sobeys, or Save-on here in Calgary.
+It’s a very easy low FODMAP protein powder for IBS patients to find in our city!

-Brown rice protein has been tested as low FODMAP at 2 Tbsp or 40 grams.
-This confuses even me because most suggested serving sizes of brown rice proteins are 4 Tbsp which is often equal to 40 grams, or less.
+Sprouted brown rice protein has been tested as low FODMAP at 2 Tbsp or 40 grams.
+This confuses even me because most suggested serving sizes of brown rice proteins are 4 Tbsp which is often equal to 40 grams, or even less.
+I assume the weight, and not the measurement was tested.
+Not only that, but only sprouted brown rice protein was tested.
+Given rice has no detectable FODMAPs though, I include it in my patients diet, especially if they are vegan or have additional food allergies limiting their diet.

 At Ignite, we’re ALL about making the low FODMAP diet practical.
 If brown rice protein is your protein of choice, we suggest you to continue with your typical serving while implementing the low FODMAP diet.
 Should you continue to have symptoms, we would revisit it at that point.